kb100/youtubed/README.md

 Multiple simultaneous downloads are supported, just copy URL, click, copy URL, click.
 Terminating youtubed can be done with a SIGTERM or by sending the message "die" to the fifo.

+By default, youtubed will tell youtube-dl to get the best quality video and audio to download.
+You can use your mouse wheel and scroll  up over the blocklet to change between: bestvideo+bestaudio, bestaudio, worstvideo+worstaudio, and worstaudio.
+You can also specify a custom quality with the `--default-quality` flag or by sending "quality FORMAT" to the fifo.
+The format must be a valid youtube-dl format string (see the `--format` option in youtube-dl's man page.
+You can also send "toggle_quality" to the fifo) to automatically switch between the formats listed above.

 # OPTIONS

     -h --help           Print this help message.